kubedb/website/content/docs/v2023.01.17/guides/README.md

 # Guides

-Guides show you how to perform tasks with KubeDB.
+Guides to show you how to perform tasks with KubeDB:

 - [Elasticsearch](/docs/v2023.01.17/guides/elasticsearch/README).
-Shows how to manage Elasticsearch using KubeDB.
+Shows how to manage Elasticsearch & OpenSearch using KubeDB.
 - [MariaDB](/docs/v2023.01.17/guides/mariadb).
-Shows how to manage Elasticsearch using KubeDB.
+Shows how to manage MariaDB using KubeDB.
 - [Memcached](/docs/v2023.01.17/guides/memcached/README).
 Shows how to manage Memcached using KubeDB.
 - [MongoDB](/docs/v2023.01.17/guides/mongodb/README).
 Shows how to manage MongoDB using KubeDB.
 - [MySQL](/docs/v2023.01.17/guides/mysql/README).
 Shows how to manage MySQL using KubeDB.